Rolex Yacht-Master II: Design

 All Yacht-Master II models, regardless of metal variants, have a case diameter of 44mm.
 The bezel has a blue Cerachrom insert apart from on the model 116689 which is exclusively platinum.
 All Yacht-Masters have a screwdown, Triplock crown and a sapphire crystal designed to be scratch-resistant.

 The bracelet on all models is an Oyster design with three-element links.
 The centre link is either polished or gold depending on the model.
 The clasp has a 5mm extension link built in.

+Second generation

+The second generation Yacht-Master II was announced in April 2026.
+It will be available in Oystersteel (126680) and 18ct yellow gold (126688), with a size of 44mm (and 13.9mm thick) with 100 meters of water resistance.
+The movement is the Rolex caliber 4162 automatic chronograph movement with a column wheel and vertical clutch, ticking at 4 Hz with a 72-hour power reserve.

+Unlike the first generation uses the Ring Command bezel for the regatta timing function, the second generation has a standard bi-directional timing bezel made of blue Cerachrom and a new pusher-driven user interface for the regatta timing function.